Contact Us

 Reducing Conducive Conditions

-We also look at factors that are helping spider populations stay active, including heavy lighting, insect pressure, overgrown plants, clutter, and untreated exterior zones.
+We also look at factors that are helping spider populations stay active, including heavy lighting, insect pressure, overgrown plants, clutter, leaf litter, trash, vegetation touching the home, and untreated exterior zones where insects become easy prey.
+Sealing cracks in the foundation, gaps around windows and doors, and keeping screens in good condition also helps limit insects and spiders.

 Why Spiders Keep Coming Back